Tripp-collins/Kahootflood.weebly.com/README.md

 Kahootflood is a program especially designed to make people confused.
 Great for April fools pranks and jokes.

+## Manual
+The manual is stored in https://discord.gg/5UE8hzhQfn It has every setting and information about the bot.

 ## Installation
 If you want the exe for quick use, go to https://kahootflood.weebly.com/d